Meet Lucy – a professionally trained yoga teacher, wellbeing trainer, high-performance coach and HR consultant, based in Cardiff.

 Getting outside with nature has a massive impact on my wellbeing – I find if I haven’t been outdoors I don’t feel at my best.
 Exercise is also super important as well as eating healthy.

-With winter now underway, many people experience seasonal affective disorder.
+With winter now underway, many people experience struggles with their mental health.
 What would you recommend to keep the blues at bay?

 Throughout winter it is so easy to not stay active when it’s cold outdoors – but you can always roll out your mat and practice some yoga indoors which helps look after your whole wellbeing.